 Online dietary management educational programs are relatively easy to find, according to the Association of Nutrition and Foodservice Professionals (ANFP).
 These programs are available at community colleges and technical schools.
 Certificate programs can be completed in a year or less, while associate's degree programs take about two years.
-Although classes can be completed fully online, students must participate in fieldwork experiences.
+Although classes can be completed fully online, students must participate in fieldwork experiences at a healthcare facility local to the student.
 Online certificate programs are designed to prepare individuals for the national Dietary Manager Association (DMA) certification.

 Online dietary manager certificate programs provide students with specialized knowledge and experience in nutrition therapy, food production, human resource management and sanitation.
 Students learn to provide quality nutritional services and gain an understanding for food procurement, personal management and food safety.
 Upon completion of a dietary manager certificate program, individuals are eligible to take the national credentialing exam administered by the Dietary Managers Association (DMA).
 Students considering this type of online program may look for programs that are approved by the DMA.

 An online certificate program for dietary manager typically takes 8-12 months to complete.
 The program consists of traditional online coursework accompanied by approximately 150-200 hours of field experience.
 Students are required to arrange and complete the field experience component in a local hospital or healthcare facility under the supervision of a registered dietitian mentor.
 Lesson modules are conducted online through reading assignments, self-study and competency exams.
 Courses are usually self-paced and can be completed at a time that is convenient for the student.

 An online dietary manager program is typically offered as a single course that focuses on five main areas of study and is then broken down into separate content modules.
 Areas of study usually include sanitation and safety, foodservice management, human resource management and nutrition.